 to your plain ascii text license file.

 Hopefully someone else will also find this useful.

 This script runs on Python 2.6 or 2.7.
-If the default location of Rez
+If the default locations of Rez and the

 Find the code here: licenseDMG.py